Sophietje/Verification-Tool-Overview/Tools/Checkers/modes.md

 ?

 #### Internals (tools used, frameworks, techniques, paradigms, ...):
 This is part of the [Modest](../Frameworks/Modest.md) Toolset.
-It is described on the project page as a "disk-based explicit-state model checker for STA (stochastic timed automata), PTA (probabilistic timed automata) and MDP (Markov decision processes)."
+It is described on the project page as a "statistical model checker for SHA, STA, PTA and MDP"

 #### Comments:
 -